MojosBeans100/MS3-bike-hire/README.md

 [Back to Table of Contents](#table-of-contents)

 # Development
-* In order to access google sheets I needed to import the gspread module and credentials from the google.oauth2.service_account.
+* In order to access Google Sheets, the gspread module was imported and credentials from the google.oauth2.service_account.
-* I wanted the battleship to be placed randomly on the game board, so for that functionality I imported the random library.
+* In order to re-format the dates, *datetime* was imported.
+* In order to send emails, *smtplib* was imported.

+Throughout developement, several infinite loops were discovered, and the author has made an attempt to remedy these and exit the code elegantly by correcting the code or with raise SystemExit.

 # Limitations
 ### Number of bikes available for hire